-members include the United Steelworkers43 (USW) Local 5, the USW International, Communities for a Better Environment, 44 and LOHP, 45 was launched after a preliminary exploratory meeting held in October 2012.
+The Chevron incident also spurred the formation of the City of Richmond's Collaborative on Refinery Safety and Community Health ("the collaborative"), which was launched on January 30, 2013, and is led by Dr. Wilson.
+The collaborative, whose members include the United Steelworkers (USW) Local 5, the USW International, Communities for a Better Environment, and LOHP, was launched after a preliminary exploratory meeting held on January 23, 2013, which was convened by LOHP and attended by CSB Board Members and the CSB Chevron Investigation Team.
 The collaborative advocates for community and worker safety, better transparency, and environmental health, and has already made recommendations to the working group to improve emissions reporting and require more thorough assessments of pipe corrosion damage at oil refineries.
-46

 On October 10, 2013, the collaborative formally responded in a memo to the July 2013 draft report issued by the Interagency Working Group on Refinery Safety (Improving Public and Worker Safety at Oil Refineries).
 In the memo, the collaborative stated its support for the working group's findings and recommendations.
 The collaborative also issued its own recommendations and highlighted 12 principles as being important to the development of effective regulatory policy in California.
-These principles include linking regulatory non-compliance to an operator's license to operate and integrating meaningful participation in decision-making by workers and communities.47 The collaborative also noted in the memo that it supported "shifting the 'burden of proof' of safety from public agencies to the industry, as is required in the 'Safety Case' approach...."
+These principles include linking regulatory non-compliance to an operator's license to operate and integrating meaningful participation in decision-making by workers and communities.
+The collaborative also noted in the memo that it supported "shifting the 'burden of proof' of safety from public agencies to the industry, as is required in the 'Safety Case' approach..."

 The CSB noted in its Chevron Interim Report the important role of transparency between industry and the public in improving health and safety for the facility and the surrounding communities.
 Following the Chevron incident the collaborative, worker representatives, regulators, and governmental bodies played a key role in driving transparency, accountability, and improved risk reduction during the decision-making process related to crude unit piping repairs.
-The CSB recommended to the California State Legislature in the Interim Report to establish a multi-agency process safety regulatory program for all California petroleum refineries to further improve public accountability and transparency by establishing a system to report to the regulator methodologies, findings, conclusions, and corrective actions related to refinery mechanical integrity inspection and repair work arising from California petroleum refinery PHAs, turnarounds, and maintenance-related shutdowns.
-This system would require reporting of information such as damage mechanism hazard reviews, establish procedures for greater workforce and public participation, and provide mechanisms for federal, state, and local agency operational coordination,
+The CSB recommended to the California State Legislature in the Interim Report to establish a multi-agency process safety regulatory program for all California petroleum refineries to further improve public accountability and transparency by establishing a system to